Sigmmma/c20/src/content/h1/map/readme.md

 # Compressed maps
 H1X maps use [zlib compression][zlib] for all data following their header.
 Maps are decompressed into one of multiple disk caches depending on the [header's scenario type](#map-header-scenario-type).

 This compression scheme is not supported natively in other releases of the game, but it is supported by the H1CE mod [Chimera][].
 Maps downloaded from [HaloNet][map-sharing#halonet] by this mod may be compressed this way.
 Although Chimera does not download maps to Halo's main `maps` directory, take care not to mix these maps with stock ones since they are not compatible with the base game and are unsupported by other mods at this time.
-Compressed maps can be identified using [invader-info][invader#invader-info].
+Compressed maps can be identified using [invader-info][].

 # Engine differences
 Each game supports a slightly different set of [tag classes][tags#tags-list].
 For example, [gbxmodel][] did not yet exist in H1X and H1CE cannot render [shader_transparent_generic][] (support returned in H1A).
 Additionally, some [script functions][scripting] used by modders are only supported in H1CE or H1A.